Prepare for an Emergency

 - Follow us on Social Media

 Did you know that the City of Seabrook is on Facebook, Twitter, Nextdoor and even YouTube?
-The City of Seabrook actively posts and monitor social media.
-Over the past several social media has revolutionized the way people stay informed during an emergency.
+The City of Seabrook actively posts and monitors social media.
+Over the past several years, social media has revolutionized the way people stay informed during an emergency.

 Make a Plan